 More adventurous people can also try other local delicacies to which we are not accustomed – such as the shark fin soup.

-Another alternative could be to check the assorted fried edible insects – I tried the grasshopper, more as a curiosity.
-Despite being an insect, it was perfectly OK to eat, although it was not as good as fried skid, for example.
+Another alternative could be to check fried insects – I tried the grasshopper, more as a curiosity.
+Despite being an insect, it was perfectly OK to eat, although it was not as good as fried squid, for example.